 Tesco - Farm to Fork

-Mr Haynes and Mrs Cooke took the after school gardening club on a trip to our local Tesco’s in Atherton where the children were able to take a sneaky peak behind the scenes of the busy store and to see how different food is stored.
+Children have visited our local Tesco’s in Atherton where the children were able to take a sneaky peak behind the scenes of the busy store and to see how different food is stored.
 This was a very hands on experience for the children.
 Not only were they able to have a look at the vegetable and fruit department, the children also baked their own bread.
 They got to touch, feel and taste food and learnt about the journey their food takes from farm to fork.

 Local businesses, a help in hand.